sridharmanohar/springboot-rest-redis-postgre/readme.md

     * impl: UserServiceImpl.java
     * Application.java
     * resources folder has application.properties
+9. **Maven Dependencies**:
+    * spring-boot-starter-parent version 1.5.8.RELEASE, this artifact is the parent, following all artifacts are pure dependencies
+    * spring-boot-starter-web
+    * spring-boot-starter-data-jpa
+    * spring-boot-starter-security
+    * spring-security-oauth2
+    * mysql-connector-java
+    * commons-dbcp
-9. AuthorizationServerConig Class: This is the auth. server config.
+10. **AuthorizationServerConig** Class: This is the auth. server config.
     * extends AuthorizationServerConfigurerAdapter which is from org.springframework.security.oauth2.... package
     * this class is responsible for generating tokens specific to a client.
+    * TokenStore of org.springframework.security.oauth2.. package is DI
+    * AuthenticationManager of org.springframework.security.authentication package is also DI.
     * the configure method
-        * which takes ClientDetailsServiceConfigurer as param of AuthorizationServerConfigurerAdapter class is overridden and
+        * which takes ClientDetailsServiceConfigurer of org.springframework.security.oauth2.. package as input is overridden and
         * configures CLIENT_ID, CLIENT_SECRET, GrantTypes, Scopes, Access and Refresh TokenValidity as an in-memory implementation.
+        * all these are configured as in-memory
+        * all these fields are configured in the class as static final fields.
+        * **what is the type of auth. grant that is being given here??**
     * the configure method
-        * which takes AuthorizationServerEndpointsConfigurer as param is also overridden and
+        * which takes AuthorizationServerEndpointsConfigurer of org.springframework.security.oauth2.. package as param is also overridden and
-        * sets the tokenStore and authenticationManager.
+        * sets the tokenStore and authenticationManager with DI'd TokenStore and AuthenticationManager instances.
-    * @EnableAuthorizationServer annot is used to enable auth. server.
+        * **what is the purpose of this? what is this doing exactly?**
+    * this is an in-memory but we can perform jdbc based implementation too.
+    * Annotations used:
+        * class level: @Configuration, @EnableAuthorizationServer
+        * method level: @Autowired, @Override
-10. ResourceServerConfig Class: This is the Resource Server Config.
+11. **ResourceServerConfig** Class: This is the Resource Server Config.
     * Resource in our context is the REST API which we have exposed for the crud operation.
 To access these resources, client must be authenticated.
-    * @EnableResourceServer annot. enables a resource server.
     * class extends ResourceServerConfigurerAdapter of org.springframework.security.oauth2... package
     * the configure method
-        * taking ResourceServerSecurityConfigurer as param is overridden and
+        * taking ResourceServerSecurityConfigurer of org.springframework.security.oauth2.. package as param is overridden and
-        * sets the resourceId and stateless attributes.
+        * sets the resourceId to some static constant and (**what is the purpose of this??**)
+        * sets the stateless attribute to false.  (**why is it set to false, what is the significance??**)
     * the configure method
-        * taking HttpSecurity as param is overridden and
+        * taking HttpSecurity of org.springframework.security.config.. package as param is overridden and
-        * sets some values. **what values??**
+        * disables anonymous and
+        * calls authorizeRequests and sets antmatchers to /users/** and gives access to role ADMIN and
+        * calls accessDeniedHandler to handling exceptions, basically throws a new OAuth2AccessDeniedHandler of org.springframework.security.oauth2.. package.
+        * **what are all these settings? what is its significance??**
+    * Annotations Used:
+        * class level: @Configuration, @EnableResourceServer
+        * method level: @Override
-11. SecurityConfig Class:
+12. **SecurityConfig** Class:
     * extends WebSecurityConfigurerAdapter of org.springframework.security.config... package and
     * provides usual spring security configuration.
     * we are using bcrypt encoder to encode our passwords.
-    * @EnableWebSecurity : Enables spring security web security support.
-    * @EnableGlobalMethodSecurity: Support to have method level access control such as @PreAuthorize @PostAuthorize
-    * we are using inmemorytokenstore but you are free to use JdbcTokenStore or JwtTokenStore
+    * we are using in-memorytokenstore but you are free to use JdbcTokenStore or JwtTokenStore
+    * UserDetailsService of org.springframework.security.core.. package is DI with @Resource. **what is the purpose of this??**
+    * the authenticationManagerBean method
+        * is overridden and
+        * it just makes a super call and returns AuthenticationManager of org.springframework.security.authentication package and
+        * is annotated as @bean
+        * **just what is the significance of this? is it overridden for the sake of it??**
     * globalUserDetails method
+        * takes AuthenticationManagerBuilder of org.springframework.security.config.. package as input param and
-        * calls UserDetailsService constructor and
+        * calls userDetailsService and passes the DI'd UserDetailsService instance
-        * then calls passwordEncoder method
+        * then calls passwordEncoder method and passes the encoder method
+        * this method is also DI'd
+        * **what is the purpose of this method, couldnt understand and why is it DI'd??**
     * the configure method
-        * that takes in HttpSecurity param is overridden and
+        * that takes in HttpSecurity of org.springframework.security.config.. package as param is overridden and
+        * disables csrf and (**what is csrf? why to disable??**)
+        * disables anonymous and (**what is meant by anonymous? why to disable??**)
+        * calls authorizeRequests and sets antMatchers to /api-docs/* and calls permitAll on it. **what is this stmt doing exactly??**
+    * the tokenStore method
+        * returns a new InMemoryTokenStore of org.springframework.security.oauth2.. package instance and
+        * is annotated as @bean
+        * **what is the significance of this method??**
+        * **and why is this even here, in jwt project, there is no word about any token store in securityconfig class, then whey here??**
+    * the encoder method
+        * returns a new BCryptPasswordEncoder of org.springframework.security.crypto.bcrypt package instance and
+        * is annotated as a @bean
-        * sets some values. **what values??**
+        * **what is the significance?**
     * corsFilter method
+        * instantiates UrlBasedCorsConfigurationSource of org.springframework.web.cors package and **what is this for?**
-        * sets some CorsConfiguration class values. **what is this about? what does it set??**
+        * instantiates CorsConfiguration of org.springframework.web.cors package and **what is this for??**
-12. UserController class:
-    * UserService is DI.
-    * listUser method
-        *  which is invoked for request /user for requestType GET and
+        * sets AllowCredentials to true and  **purpose??**
+        * sets some AllowedOrigin, AllowedHeader and AllowedMethod to * and **purpose??**
-        *  calls findAll method of UserService.
+        * calls registerCorsConfiguration of UrlBasedCorsConfigurationSource and sets /** to CorsConfiguration instance and
+        * creates an instance of FilterRegistrationBean of org.springframework.boot.web.servlet package by passing in a new instance of CorsFilter of org.springframework.web.filter package and calls some setOrder method which is set to 0 and returns this instance.
+        * **what is cors?? what is all these settings?? is it common for all implementations??**
-    * create method
+     * Annotations used:
-        * which is invoked for request /user for type POST and
+        * class level: @Configuration, @EnableWebSecurity, @EnableGlobalMethodSecurity(prePostEnabled = true) - **what do they do??**
+        * method level: @Override, @Bean, @Autowired - **what is the diff. b/w bean and autowired?? why is a method annot. with autowired? what is DI'd here?**
+        * instance level: @Resource **why?whats the use??**
+13. **UserService** interface:
+    * has 3 methods
+    * save, findAll and delete.
+    * this interface is very specific to the business needs.
+14. **UserDao** interface:
+    * extends CrudRepository of org.springframework.data.repository package with User and Long as params
-        * calls save method of UserService.
+    * the method findByUsername
+        * takes string username as input
+        * returns User instance
-    * delete method
+    * Annotations used:
-        * which is invoked for request /user/{id} for type DELETE and
-        * calls delete method of USerService.
+        * class level: @Repository
+    * **why is this even created? why cant the UserService itself be made to extend CruDRepo??**
-13. UserServiceImpl Class:
+15. **UserServiceImpl** Class:
     * Implements UserDetailsService of org.springframework.security.core.userdetails package. **what is the purpose of this class??**
-    * also implements UserService which basically defines the abstract methods which will fetch, save and delete info from db.
+    * also implements UserService which basically defines the abstract methods - fetch, save and delete.
-    * UserDao is an inteface and is annotated with @Repository annot. and has one method i.e. findByUsername
-        * **why can't have this in UserService itself and mark it with @Repository.
-What is the whole purpose of having this class??**
-    * UserDao is DI.
+    * UserDao is DI'd.
     * loadByUsername method
+        * takes string userId as input
         * calls findByUsername method of userDao and
-        * if not user is found, throws UsernameNotFoundException, this is a custom exception.
+        * if no user is found, throws UsernameNotFoundException of org.springframework.security.core.userdetails package is thrown. **what is this package about??**
         * If user is found, returns the User object by calling the constructor of User with username, pwd and authority params.
     * getAuthority method
-        * returns a list of SimpleGrantedAuthority with a role ROLE_ADMIN. **what is this class about?
+        * returns a list of SimpleGrantedAuthority of org.springframework.security.core.authority package with a role ROLE_ADMIN. **what is this class about?
 Its purpose??**
+    * findAll method
+        * creates an instance of ArrayList of type User.
+        * calls findAll of UserDao and iterates through all returned User instances and adds each instance to the List created above and
+        * returns the list
     * delete and save methods
         * of UserService interface are overridden and
         * they call userDao's delete and save methods. **why, why not the UserService methods themselves??**
-14. Testing the application
+    * Annotations used:
+        * class level: @Service(value = "userService") **what is the purpose of value here??**
+        * method level: @Override
+        * instance level: @Autowired
+16. **UserController** class:
+    * UserService is DI.
+    * listUser method
+        *  which is invoked for request /user for requestType GET and
+        *  calls findAll method of UserService and
+        *  returns a list of all User objects
+    * create method
+        * takes User instance as param and
+        * is invoked for request /user for type POST and
+        * calls save method of UserService.
+    * delete method
+        * takes id as input param
+        * which is invoked for request /user/{id} for type DELETE and
+        * calls delete method of USerService.
+        * returns sucess, irrespective of what happens.
+    * Annotations used:
+        * class level: @RestController, @RequestMapping
+        * method level: @RequestMapping
+        * instance level: @Autowired
+17. **User** class:
+    * this is in the model
+    * has id, username, password, salary and age fields and their accessors
+    * password is annotated with @JsonIgnore
+    * Annotations used:
+        *  class level: @Entity
+        *  instance level: @Id, @GeneratedValue(strategy=GenerationType.AUTO), @Column, @JsonIgnore
+18. **Scripts**:
+    * Insert scripts are used to make some entries into the User table
+    * Following is an example:
+        * INSERT INTO User (id, username, password, salary, age) VALUES (1, 'Alex123', '$2a$04$I9Q2sDc4QGGg5WNTLmsz0.fvGv3OjoZyj81PrSFyGOqMphqfS2qKu', 3456, 33);
+19. **Testing the application**:
     * we will test the app with Postman
     * Run Application.java as a java application
     * To Generate OAuth Token: settings in postman